RMPR/atbswp/README.md

 ```

 # Join us
-To keep up with the latest news about atbswp you can reach us on this [telegram channel](https://t.me/atbswp we will)
+To keep up with the latest news about atbswp you can reach us on this [telegram channel](https://t.me/atbswp) we will
 post important news and periodically runs polls to keep the users feedback.